catamphetamine/serverless-functions/README.md

 Go to Amazon IAM Management Console (`Services` -> `IAM`).

-Create a new role for the "API Gateway" service called `apigateway-invoke-lambda` (for calling Lambdas from API Gateway) and attach the following JSON policy to it:
+Create a new role for the "API Gateway" service called `apigateway-invoke-lambda` which will be used for calling Lambdas from API Gateway.
+When done via GUI it must be created for "API Gateway" service explicitly in order to get the correct "Trust Relationships".
+Attach the following JSON policy to this new `apigateway-invoke-lambda` role:

 ```json
 {